hier-robotics/hier-robotics.github.io/_pages/class.md

 ### Grading and Course Policies:
 <p style="text-align: justify;font-size:11pt;">
 Attendance is strongly encouraged.
 However, if you need to miss class due to reasons such as attending conferences or research-related events, please email Dr. Lee in advance with your excuse.
+We will have <b>four</b> in-class quizzes, all based on homework assignments and class materials.
+Therefore, it is essential to complete and thoroughly understand all homework and review the provided materials.
 </p>

 <table border="0" style="border-collapse: collapse; width: 100%; font-size: 12px;">